 - Education and Youth

-Raised in Guernsey, Mr. Grand is a First-class graduate of the Joint Course between the University of Manchester and the Royal Northern College of Music (RNCM) and has received a Masters with distinction from the Royal Academy of Music in London.
-Mr. Grand was a participant on the Orkney Conductor’s Course in 2012, working with the Royal Scottish National Orchestra and the Trondheim Soloists and the St Magnus Festival Chorus and also studied at the International Musicians Academy.
+Raised in Guernsey, UK, Mr. Grand is a First-class graduate of the Joint Course between the University of Manchester and the Royal Northern College of Music (RNCM) and has received a Masters with distinction from the Royal Academy of Music in London.
+He was a participant on the Orkney Conductor’s Course, where he worked with the Royal Scottish National Orchestra, the Trondheim Soloists and the St Magnus Festival Chorus and also studied at the International Musicians Academy.
 Mr. Grand co-founded the Odyssey Symphony Orchestra, who performed their debut concert in St James’s Piccadilly in 2011, and has conducted numerous orchestras in the U.K. and Europe.
 In Pennsylvania, Mr. Grand has worked as a conductor for Bucks County Music Educators’ Association (BCMEA) and as Guest Conductor for the Orchestra Society of Philadelphia.